 What does a quaker parrot nest look like?
 Why do they do it?
 Should you let them build one in the home?
 Let’s go into everything you need to know about these avian apartment complexes!

 Quaker parrot nest in the wild

 Quaker parrots are naturally found in South America, specifically Argentina, Paraguay, Bolivia and southwestern Brazil.
 In their natural habitat, these small parrots inhabit forests and other areas with at least some tree growth.
 They form flocks of up to 50 birds that forage and roost together.

 The species’ shared nests are built in trees and other vertical structures, including things like telephone poles, A/C units, power lines and much more.
 There’s even a subspecies that nests on cliffs.

 According to Parrots of the World, the nests are often made of hackberry (Celtis sp.) twigs, although it seems anything goes in a pinch.
-Everyone helps to find material, and the nest is expertly constructed by the males in particular to withstand wind and provide a safe place to live and rear young.
+Everyone helps to find material, and the nest is expertly constructed (mostly by the males) to withstand wind and provide a safe place to live and rear young.
 Constant maintenance ensures the “apartments” remain in tip-top condition.